CKalitin/ckalitin.github.io/_posts/2025-06-08-space-industry-charts.md

 * HEO (High Earth Orbit)
 * BEO (Beyond Earth Orbit)

-Polar orbits are considered a subset of SSO.
-Not technically correct but it's a useful simplification.
+*Some* polar orbits are considered a subset of SSO.
+If this is critical to your application, check the [raw csv lists](https://github.com/CKalitin/mcdowell-dataset-analysis/tree/main/examples/outputs/raw_dataframes) of the launches for a particular chart.
+Polar being SSO isn't technically correct but it's a useful simplification.
 Pls [complain at me](https://x.com/CKalitin) if you disagree my mind isn't hard to sway here.

 <b>General Launch Payload Types:</b>
 * Starlink